scrabbletank/farhome-rules/rulesdoc.md

 #### Defensive Duelist
 *Requires proficiency with a Martial Weapon*

 When you make a melee attack against a creature with a weapon you are proficient in, they cannot make opportunity attacks against you until the start of your next turn, regardless of the outcome of the attack.
-In addition, you add 1 superior defense die to opportunity attacks made while taking the move action, but not sprinting.
+In addition, you add 1 superior defense die to opportunity attacks.

 #### Twinned Spell
 *Requires 4 Proficiency with Arcane spells, 15th Level*